kevinsunpark123/kevinsunpark123.github.io/research.md

 <img src="/assets/images/step3_best_fits.png"
      alt="N_dips"
      style="float:right; width:350px; margin:0 0 0.75rem 1rem; border-radius:10px;">
 We generated mock supermassive black hole binary light curves at realistic observation times involving periodic accretion variability, relativistic Doppler Boost, self-lensing flares, and quasar noise.
-We develop a three-step matched filter procedure to recover periodicity and injected binary parameters from noise and sparse sampling.
+We develop a three-step matched filter procedure to recover the periodicity of the self-lensing flares and injected binary parameters from noise and sparse sampling.
+We also show that standard Lomb-Scargle periodograms are ineffective in recovering injected periodicity due to the non-sinusoidal nature of the flares.

 <br><br>